cybermeme/gns3_Dockerized/README.md

 ### README:
 * Always start the server first.
-If the server is running (docker ps will tell you), you can launch gns3 directly with it:
+If the server is running (docker ps will tell you), you can start gns3 directly with:
 docker start gns3client.

 * NAT is not running yet but Cloud is and it connect you directly to an interface.